james-wallace-nz/ls_rb129/practice_problems/RB129_study_questions.md

 mike.full_name # => 'Michael Garcia'
 ```

-What code snippet can replace the "omitted code" comment to produce the indicated result?
+  We can replace the comment with `"#{first_name} #{last_name}"` to produce the intended result.

-69.
+69. The last line in the below code should return "A".
+Which method(s) can we add to the Student class so the code works as expected?

 ``` ruby
 class Student